 A new school for Hornsby

-The purpose of this site is to provide information about a proposal to establish a small community preschool and school at 1 Rosemead Road Hornsby.
+The purpose of this site is to provide information about the approved development application (SSD 10444) to establish a small community Preschool and K-2 Primary school at 1 Rosemead Road, Hornsby.

-In August 2019, Blue Gum Community School Canberra took a leap of faith and purchased 1 Rosemead Road.
+Blue Gum Community School Canberra purchased 1 Rosemead Road in 2019.
 The purchase reflected the school's intention to re-imagine the stunning heritage listed home and gardens of Mount Errington as a small preschool and primary school for the children of the Hornsby community.

 Situated on over 3600sqm, on a site with more than 230 stunning trees, and surrounded by established gardens, Blue Gum immediately recognised Mount Errington as an ideal place for children to play and learn together.